Ivy League men's soccer tournament

 The Ivy League men's soccer tournament is the conference championship tournament in soccer for the Ivy League.
 The inaugural tournament was held in 2023.
 It is a single-elimination tournament and seeding is based on regular season records.

 Although the team with the best season record continues to be named Ivy champion, the winner earns a bid to the NCAA Championship.

+Princeton is the most winning team with two championships won.

 Champions

 Tournament

 Although the team with the best season record continues to be named Ivy champion, the four best placed teams qualify to a single-elimination tournament which winner earns a bid to the NCAA Championship.